-Thanks for checking out this post: Hilma Natural Remedies for Wellness.
-Use code MOREGOODER20 for 20% off and FREE SHIPPING on orders $35 or more.
+Welcome to this post: Hilma Natural Remedies for Wellness.
+Use code FMG20 for 20% off.

-Formulated with five natural ingredients that are clinically proven to relieve your upset stomach and promote digestion.
+Formulated with five natural ingredients.
+They are clinically proven to relieve your upset stomach and promote digestion.
 No dyes or fillers, and naturally drug free.
 Made from clinically proven Chamomile, Artichoke Leaf, Ginger Root, & more.

 Great for occasional heartburn and acid indigestion, upset stomach. *Includes 60 capsules (30 servings).